 Athletes also have a tighter window to make their money, at least from the main thing that they got into sports to do: play.
 If you look at my nation’s favorite sport, football, available information sources say that the average age of retirement is about 35, meaning these people need to stretch earnings from about ⅓ of the normal time a person would spend working to last a lifetime (ignoring for the sake of simplicity other jobs post-football).
 For the sake of this analysis, let’s dodge the top football league in the world, the English Premier League, and do a very low-research thought experiment on what tokenization, like Dinwiddie’s, could do for players without such a large contract.

-The average player in the Championship, the second tier of English football, works out at about £400,000 a year.
-This is a sizable quantity of money, but here we are saying that this is the only period in which the player is working, so we need to take (roughly) a third of that, £133,000.
+The salary for the average player in the Championship, the second tier of English football, works out at about £400,000 a year.
+This is a sizeable quantity of money, but here we are saying that this is the only period in which the player is working, so we need to take (roughly, because this is not going to be their salary for the whole of the time they play) a third of that, £133,000.
 We’re still in the upper, upper tiers of salary in the UK, but also remember that there are two leagues below the Championship, and those flash-in-the-pan salaries are a lot closer to the average salary in the UK, and (not even guaranteed) for a fraction of the working years.
 A Championship player, by tokenizing their contract, could grab a large slice of the next x years’ of wage now, take that money, and invest it into something that would allow them to smooth out the income that they experience across the course of their lifetime.